 The car and the individual travel at interchangeable velocities.
 An infrastructure for this relationship, the typology of the gas station to date has augmented the notions of efficiency and “in-and-out” culture, further intertwining the vehicle and the human, and thus effectively separating the traveler from the local.

 As a thesis for the studio, we aimed to conduct an investigation on how a new prototypical architecture could begin to engage and disengage flows of the two concerned parties and induce methods to facilitate lingering.
-Early discussions pointed us towards clustering of programmatic volutes to guide flows, generate in-between spaces for “impermanent” program, and reframe the context to situate the traveler within the local.
-The inquiry was propelled with an assumption that emerging technologies surrounding automation in automobiles would be leveraged as a means to explore the moments of separation and reunion between the car and the individual within the architecture.
+Early discussions pointed us towards clustering of programmatic volutes to guide movement, generate in-between spaces for “impermanent” program, and reframe the surroundings to situate the user within the context.
+The inquiry was propelled by the assumption that emerging technologies surrounding autonomous vehicles would be leveraged as a means to explore the moments of separation and reunion between the car and the individual within the architecture.

 A potential prototype for Tesla, brand recognition and translation across differing contexts necessitated the development of a kit of parts.
 The series of concrete panels and fins in their differing additions with one another yield a multiplicity of programmatic volute shapes, allowing for contextualization of the concept to occur as the prototype is adapted across environments.